 No one should face barriers when applying for a job at Wellcome.
 We’re keen to make sure our application process is accessible to everyone.
 This includes making adjustments for people who have a disability or long-term condition.
 Find out how we can support you.

-If you're an applicant from outside the European Economic Area (EEA) or Switzerland, please be aware of the legal restrictions that may affect our ability to employ you.
+If you're an applicant from outside the UK, please be aware of the legal restrictions that may affect our ability to employ you.

 We’ll let you know whether or not you’ve been shortlisted for interview.
 You can also log in to our online application system to check for any updates.